 John Barker had hoped that a Premonitions Bureau might help save countless lives through the interventions of an official, centralized psychic early warning system.
 But this was never a practical possibility.
 Why not?
 A premonition may be an intensely powerful feeling, but it will usually, if not always lack, detailed information sufficient for anyone to act on it in a timely way, even if they could, and they had the means to do so.

 14 June 2016

-I was away from home in Carlisle, a family graduation.
-We were having quiet time mid-afternoon and I was playing with my tarot cards when I had a presentiment of a terrible accident or impact that was about to happen.
-I was being shown an imminent event involve rage/anger/evil (The Devil) a vehicle (The Chariot) and a shocking impact (The Tower.)
+I was away from home in Carlisle for, family graduation.
+We were having quiet time mid-afternoon and I was playing with my tarot cards when I had a presentation of a terrible accident or impact that was about to happen.
+I was being shown an imminent event involving rage/anger/evil (The Devil) a vehicle (The Chariot) and a shocking impact (The Tower.)